ibm-cloud-docs/FileStorage/replication.md

 In the case of a failure event, the **Failover** action lets you initiate a failover to your destination, or target, volume.
 The target volume will become active, the last successfully replicated snapshot is activated, and the volume is made active for mounting.
 Any data written to the source volume since the previous replication cycle will be destroyed.
 Be aware that once a failover is initiated, the **replication relationship flipped**.
 Your target volume is now your source volume, and your former source volume becomes your target as indicated by the **LUN Name** followed by **REP**.

-Failovers are initiated under **Storage** > **File Storage** from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+Failovers are initiated under **Storage** > **{{site.data.keyword.filestorage_short}}** from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

 **Before proceeding with this process, it is recommended to disconnect the volume.
 Failure to do so, will end with corruption and/or data loss.**

 1. Click on your active LUN (“source”).
 2. Click on the Replica tab and click the Actions link in the upper-right corner.
 3. Select Failover.
    You will receive a message across the top of the page stating the failover is in progress.
-Additionally, an icon will appear next to your volume on the **File Storage** indicating that an active transaction is occurring.
+Additionally, an icon will appear next to your volume on the **{{site.data.keyword.filestorage_short}}** indicating that an active transaction is occurring.
 Hovering over the icon produces a dialog indicating the transaction.
 The icon will disappear once the transaction is complete.
 During the failover process, configuration-related actions are read only; you cannot edit any snapshot schedule, change snapshot space, and so on.
 The event is logged in replication history.
    Another message will let you know when your target volume is live.
 Your original source volume’s LUN Name will be followed by REP and its Status will be Inactive.
-4. Click the **View All File Storage** link in the top right corner.
+4. Click the **View All {{site.data.keyword.filestorage_short}}** link in the top right corner.
 5. Click on your active LUN (formerly your target volume).
 This volume will now have an **Active** status.
 6. Mount and attach your storage volume to the host.